vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/5_The_Rekindling_of_the_Fire.md

 +++

-## 09

 ## 10
 ### a
-The name that first, O alI-knower,
-My father and my mother bestowed upon me aforetime,
-Do thou bear it until I return;
-O Agni, may I bear thy name.
 ### b
-My name and thine, O all-knower,
-Which like men changing garments we bear,
-Let us exchange again,
-Thou for life, and we to live.
 ### c
-Homage to Agni, the unpierced,
-Homage to the unapproachable, homage to the king!
-Irresistible is Agni [1], the very vigorous, all-conquering,
-Powerful, the best, the Gandharva.
 ### d
-O Agni, the gods have thee for father,
-Offer to thee oblations, and have thee as an umpire
-With life, with lordship of cattle (endow) me
-And bestow on me good fortune.
 ### e
-Agni here is of all the best,
-He is most adorable,
-Must ready to win (us) a thousand;
-To him be all good strength.
 ### f
-Mind, light, rejoice in the oblation
-May he unite the scattered sacrifice;
-The offerings at dawn and evening
-I unite with oblation and ghee.

 ### g
 Rich in milk are the plants [2],